danissch/JsonPlaceHolder/README.md

-# JSON Placeholder Demo with SwiftUI
+# JSON Placeholder Demo with SwiftUI and MVVM
 This project is a demostration for iOS to bring some data from a web service of API https://jsonplaceholder.typicode.com

 ### Instalation and Usage